 - IA Writer (Mac and iOS) — I switched from Ulysses to IAWriter this year.
 It’s a much better writing tool for me, and I wasn’t a fan of Ulysses subscription model.

 - DayOne (Mac and iOS) — I use DayOne for jotting down simple thoughts daily.
-Clearing my mind at the start of every day of the “junk” has been really helpful for me to maintain better clarity.
-In 2019, started using it also to archive out all my Instagram photos, as well as keep a “Commonplace Journal” where I keep quotes and article clips that I will want to reference in the future.
+Clearing my mind at the start of every day of the “junk” has been helpful for me to maintain better clarity.

-- Reddit and Apollo — really discovered Reddit this year as a resource — but like Twitter, you really need to curate your subscriptions carefully.
+- Reddit and Apollo (Web and iOS) — continuing to use Reddit this year as a resource — but like Twitter, you need to curate your subscriptions carefully.

 - Netflix (Web and iOS)

 - Disney+ (Web and iOS) — The Mandalorian.
 Enough said. :)

 - CBS + Showtime] (via AppleTV) — For me, its about Star Trek, but this deal is a good one.